Floral Preservation

 I typically offer "bundle prices" so the more items you get, the more money you save!
 Prices on my website can be used as budget reference, but I can always offer a price estimate once we have chatted about your ideas & determined what you'd like made in total.

-Artist Note: Please take care to peruse the visual examples that I offer, in my particular style of floral preservation.
-In my craft, I value natural looking elements, often with 3D flowers that rise from the face of the items for a more textured, immersive visual effect, except for pieces that require flat surfaces (like for coasters or trays).
+Artist Note: Please take care to peruse the visual examples that I offer in my particular style of floral preservation.
+In my craft, I value natural looking elements, and I do not utilize any dyes, preservatives, or chemical coloring enhancements during the preservation process.
+With that said, please be aware that your blooms WILL fade overtime, because it is only natural!
+At Pocket of Sunshine, we treasure the way light and Mother Nature artfully touch each piece - the preservation process ensures that natural deterioration is halted (there will be NO mildew, mold or decay!) but an organic and gradual achromatization is expected to occur, especially with florals that were not cast in resin.
+To compliment this natural approach, I will often design with 3D elements, flowers that rise from the face of the items for a more textured, immersive visual effect, except for pieces that require flat surfaces (like for coasters or trays).
 Pocket of Sunshine artistic style is not to be compared to other businesses or creators, as each piece I make is uniquely designed.
 If you are not satisfied with the quality of the products you receive, please contact me upon receipt and we can work together to reach a satisfactory resolution!